900 Stewart Avenue: History

 The building was built as the meeting place of the Sphinx Head Society, a Cornell University secret society formed in 1890.
 The society had discussed building a meeting place since the early 1900s, and bought the site in 1908.
 At the time, the site was far away from campus, secluded by trees, and lacking neighbors across the gorge.
 After raising $25,000 they hired local architect J. Lakin Bainbridge, who also designed the Tompkins County Courthouse.
 Ground was broken in 1925, and the building was finished in 1926.
-The design was intended to resemble an Egyptian tomb, perhaps partly as a delayed expression of the popularity of Egyptian Revival architecture in the late 1800s, perhaps partly as a resurgence in popular interest in Classical Egypt after the opening of Tutankhamun's tomb in 1922, and perhaps partly because of similar structures at Yale and Dartmouth (the Skull and Bones tomb and the Sphinx, respectively).
+The design was intended to resemble an Egyptian tomb, perhaps partly as a delayed expression of the popularity of Egyptian Revival architecture in the late 1800s, perhaps partly as a resurgence in popular interest in Classical Egypt after the opening of Tutankhamun's tomb in 1922, and perhaps partly because of similar structures at Yale University and Dartmouth College, the Skull and Bones tomb and the Sphinx, respectively.

 The building only had a single door, and no windows.
 A journalist described the eeriness of being inside it:

 Eventually, the tomb became less useful to the society, due to the lack of nearby parking, and the increased property taxes and maintenance costs.
 In 1969, the society sold the property to the next-door neighbor, physicist Robert Wilson.
 He used it as a sculpture studio before selling it to architect and design professor Steve Mensch in 1979.
-"I'd been trying to buy it for the last eight years," Mensch told the Cornell Daily Sun:
+"I'd been trying to buy it for the last eight years," Mensch told The Cornell Daily Sun:

 Mensch undertook a substantial renovation.
 He cut a huge, floor-to-ceiling window in the gorge-facing side of the formerly windowless tomb.
 He built a one-story addition with three bedrooms just below the tomb, a glass pavilion on the same level as the tomb, and a new parking spot and building for the entry staircase.
 He did large parts of the construction work himself, and held his office hours on the site.
 "One no longer has the sense of entering an ancient, shadowy, secret chamber in a remote location," a journalist wrote.
 "It's a good deal more like finding an unsuspected open-air museum set in the midst of a small but lovely park overlooking the city."